 It may surprise you but I do not consider me special.
 While I have my strengths, desires, and dreams, and hope to become a valuable member of the student community, I am sure other applicants can also offer a lot, and have their own dreams and strengths.
 No doubt it isn’t an easy task to choose just 100 out of 1,000, but it is your task.
 I am here to show you who I am, what I can offer to the community, what I dream of.
 But I cannot tell whether it is better than what the other candidates have to offer, since I met just a handful of them in person–and all were nice people indeed…

 Medical studies are extremely difficult.
 Do you think you can handle the workload?

-Medical studies are indeed challenging, and it makes no sense trying to convince the admission committee members of the opposite.
+Medical studies are indeed challenging, and it makes no sense trying to convince the admission committee members of the opposite (even if you are an incredibly gifted student).
 You should see the journey ahead realistically, and ensure the committee members that you are willing to sacrifice something for your success.
 Perhaps giving up on a part time job, or relinquishing this or that hobby, focusing fully on your studies.

 At the same time, you should be determined to succeed, and ensure them that you are not afraid of the challenge.
 Sure, you’ll have to make sacrifices, you may struggle, you may have many sleepless nights.
 But that’s simply a part of the journey, and something you are ready to take on.